brean/brean/README.md

  * [SAMLER-KI](https://robotik.dfki-bremen.de/en/research/projects/samler-ki/) (in space robotics ✨) for robot navigation on the moon 🌕.
  * [FieldCoBots](https://robotik.dfki-bremen.de/en/research/projects/fieldcobots) (in terrestial robotics 🌱) for straberry picking robots 🍓.

-My work is always connected to high-level task planning for robotics, lately focusing on Aritficial Intelligence in space and building software to easily configure robots.
+My work is always connected to high-level task planning for robotics, lately focusing on Artificial Intelligence in space and building software to easily configure robots.

 <!--
 My interests are: